Climb Design is about designing and making innovative climbing equipment.

-In-between the climbing parts of my life I gained a degree in Industrial Design and spent a bit of time mucking around with boats (wooden sailing ship building).
-A fascination for sail rigging and general rope-work forms part of my climbing gear fixation; the other part is the new gear is so shiny and beautifully engineered… though I still love my old rigid stem SLDCs but they now reside on a 28 gram wire-gate carabiner!
+In-between the climbing parts of my life I gained a degree in Industrial Design and spent a bit of time mucking around with boats & wooden sailing ships.
+A fascination for sail rigging and general rope stuff forms part of my climbing gear obsession; another part of the obsession is that the new gear is so shiny and beautifully engineered… though I still love my old rigid stem SLDCs but they now reside on a 28 gram wire-gate carabiner!

-The problem solving side of climbing resonates with my design mind.
+The problem solving side of climbing resonates with my design thinking.
 How you arrange protection or an anchor with what’s left on your rack and a random rock feature, it’s like a puzzle you solve with gear and knowledge, a puzzle that your life depends on.
-I find myself dreaming up solutions long after a climb where a problem was resolved unsatisfactorily.
+I find myself dreaming up solutions long after a climb where I resolved a problem unsatisfactorily.

 Design, production, and distribution I have experience in through our business usethings which was established in 2004 and offers our own designs for furniture, fittings, and home-ware.

 Use comments to add your perspective to the articles or the contact form above to get in touch.